 The most common additions to basic coverage include collision and comprehensive coverage.
 These sections protect the policyholder against damage or loss.

 - Comprehensive coverage: Though not quite covering everything else, comprehensive insurance pays for damage and loss resulting from events other than collision or upset.
-These most frequently include theft, attempted theft, fire, vandalism, floods, lightning, hail or windstorms.
+These most frequently include theft, attempted theft, fire, vandalism, floods, lightning, hail, or windstorms.
 If a car suffers damage from parts falling off an airplane or from a missile impact, yep, those are covered too.

 Is comprehensive insurance included in full coverage?

 Yes.
-Comprehensive coverage is part of what most motorists, insurers and other interested parties consider full coverage.
+Comprehensive coverage is part of what most motorists, insurers, and other interested parties consider full coverage.

 Motorists who want protection against as much as possible include comprehensive coverage.
 Insurers want to sell more coverage to satisfy clients and expand their premium base as a hedge against settlements.

-There are situations where others may have an interest in the coverage on a vehicle.
+There are situations where others may have an interest in the coverage of a vehicle.
 This is most common with financed car purchases and leases.
 A financial institution that lends money to buy a car may include comprehensive and collision coverage as a condition.
 Leasing companies almost certainly require coverage to protect their investment.

 All perils coverage is a single addition to a policy that covers both collision and comprehensive insurance.
 There are also some additional situations that it protects against.
 For example, theft usually means someone unknown to the owner takes a vehicle without their knowledge or permission.
-All perils covers an owner when someone known to them and using the vehicle with knowledge and permission, steals the car.
+All perils cover an owner when someone known to them and using the vehicle with knowledge and permission, steals the car.
 The FSCO offers the example of a garage employee who takes the car while it’s in for service.

 Average full coverage car insurance cost in Ontario

 Because of the variables that combine to determine insurance prices in Ontario, a truly average rate across the province has little meaning.
 A driver in Brampton or Vaughan, for instance, may see an insurance rate of $2,000 for full coverage.
-In Kingston, however, a driver with the same coverage, driving record, vehicle and personal status may pay less than $1,000.
+In Kingston, however, a driver with the same coverage, driving record, vehicle, and personal status may pay less than $1,000.

-Collision, comprehensive and all perils coverage come with deductibles.
+Collision, comprehensive, and all perils coverage come with deductibles.
 This is the amount a driver pays before the insurance company contributes after an incident.
 The policyholder sets the amount of deductible for their policy.
 An owner opting for a high deductible pays a lower premium than the driver who chooses a low amount.
 Some insurers sell a policy add-on that removes deductibles entirely.
 Some drivers may consider this essential in a policy with full coverage for their situation.